 This chapter has been organized cumulatively.
 When a new version of the update software is created, a new section is added to this chapter.
-Each section contains the system problems and correction files that correspond to the particular update version.
+Each section contains the System Problems and correction files that correspond to the update version.
+In the software of each update version, corrections are provided for the particular update and all previous update revisions.